 My posts may contain affiliate links, meaning if you buy something through one of these links, I'll earn a small commission at no extra cost to you.
 All opinions are my own.

-Photography is a perfect hobby to pick up in your 20s, since there are virtually no start up costs.
-If you enjoy it then you can invest in a more professional camera down the line, but as a beginner, the camera on your phone should be enough.
+Photography is a great hobby to pick up in your 20s since there are virtually no start up costs.
+As a beginner, the camera on your phone should be good enough to take some gorgeous shots, and if you happen to enjoy it then you can always invest in a more professional camera down the line.

-Photography is a fantastic way to boost your creative thinking, and gives you the opportunity to learn how to use photo editing software – something that may come in handy one day.
+Photography is a fantastic way to boost your artistic thinking, and also gives you the opportunity to learn how to use photo editing software – a skill that may come in handy one day.

-Writing is one of the best hobbies to pick up in your 20s, and one of my favourite things to do in my spare time.
+Writing is one of the best hobbies to pick up in your 20s, and is one of my favorite things to do in my spare time.

 Becoming a great writer will help you express yourself more clearly – something that can help in all aspects of your life, from getting that promotion to helping you express problems in your personal relationships.

-If you’d like to learn more about how to be a better writer, I’d highly suggest On Writing Well by William Zinsser.
+If you’d like to learn more about how to be a better writer, I suggest picking up a copy of On Writing Well by William Zinsser.
 It’s a brilliant guide to writing with tips that writers of any level can benefit from.
-I’m only half way through, but this book has already transformed my writing style and I’ve picked up tips that will stay with me for the rest of my writing career.
+This book has transformed my writing style and I’ve picked up habits that will stay with me for the rest of my writing career.

-It’s fairly common for people to have loved books as children but lost that passion as they entered adulthood.
-But reading is relaxing, provides you with interesting conversation points, and contributes to mental stimulation and general brain health – so you should really consider getting into reading while you’re young.
+It’s common for people who loved books as children to lose that passion as they enter adulthood.
+But reading is relaxing, provides you with interesting conversation points, and is great for your general brain health – so you should consider getting into reading while you’re young.

-Learning a language is hard work but extremely satisfying, and it will be worth it when you’re able to communicate with someone in their native language.
+Learning a language is hard work but is extremely satisfying, and will be well worth the effort when you’re finally able to communicate with someone in their native language.

-If you’re serious about language learning then you can hire a language tutor, or even travel to countries that speak your target language.
-These are fantastic opportunities to explore different cultures, which I’d highly recommend doing while you’re young.
+If you’re serious about language learning then you can hire a language tutor or even travel to countries that speak your target language.
+These are fantastic opportunities to explore different cultures – something I highly recommend doing while you’re young.

-But even if you’re not able to travel, reading blogs or listening to podcasts in other languages is highly rewarding and can be a great insight into other cultures.
+And if you’re not able to travel then reading books, blogs, or listening to podcasts in other languages is highly rewarding and can be a great insight into other cultures.

 Learning an instrument from scratch can be overwhelming, particularly if you’ve never played one before.

-But playing music can be a great way to take time to yourself and relax.
-Few things are as satisfying as watching yourself learn and progress in your chosen instrument – the feeling of finally learning a piece that you never thought you’d be able to is hard to beat.
+But playing music is a great way to relax and take time for yourself.
+Few things are as satisfying as watching yourself progress in your chosen instrument, and the feeling of finally learning a piece you never thought you’d be able to is hard to beat.

-If there’s an instrument you’ve always wanted to know how to play – give it a shot!
-There are plenty of beginner level tutorials on YouTube, and if you want to take your learning a step further then you can take a paid course.
-It’ll be hard at first, but the more you practise the easier it’ll be come.
+If there’s an instrument you’ve always wanted to know how to play, just give it a shot!
+There are plenty of beginner level tutorials on YouTube or SkillShare (click here to get 2 months free on SkillShare), and if you want to take your learning a step further then you can take a paid course.
+It’ll be hard at first, but the more you practice the easier it’ll become.